kangaseric4152-max/bls-census-housing-analysis/README.md

 The current notebook focuses on aggregating CBSA-level wage and housing permit data and computing year-over-year changes; it does not attempt to model prices, completions, or causality.

+Two complementary pressure metrics are used: an annual ratio of growth rates and a cumulative index relative to a base year.

 The project is intentionally lightweight and written for learning and reproducible exploration.
 Current features implemented:

 - Helpers to download and cache BLS QCEW area CSVs (quarterly area data).